LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Multi Sensor Setup

-In the previouse described scenarios, only the sensors that are directly connected to the host (+pc) can be detected and used.
+In the previous described scenarios, only the sensors that are directly connected to the host (+pc) can be detected and used.
 That functionality has the disadvantage that there must always be a physical connection.
-Difficulties aries when installing multiple sensors in measurement setups where space or cable routing options are limited.
+Difficulties arise when installing multiple sensors in measurement setups where space or cable routing options are limited.

 Multiple sensor can be connected to any (+pc) which is available on the network.
-This can be a (+sbc) (e.g. a Raspberry Pi).
+This can be a (+sbc) (e.g. a *Raspberry Pi*).
 The small footprint and low power consumption make it a good choice.
 It can also be used in a temperature chamber.

 The *MRPProxy* module in figure \ref{MRPlib_Proxy_Module.png} has been developed to allow forwarding and interaction with several sensors over a network connection using a (+rest) interface.